UCAIR Funding Opportunities

 - Impact: Benefits to underserved populations and clear emissions reductions

-- Sustainability: Potential for continuation, scaling, or replication of project
+- Sustainability: Potential for continuation, scaling, or replication of the project

 - Innovation: Originality of the project